-If you love cornbread just wait until you try this easily digestible, properly prepared version.
+If you love cornbread, just wait until you try this easily digestible, properly prepared version.

 I’ve been messing around with this recipe for a few months and it’s finally ready to be released to the world.
 This is not your standard dry and crumbly cornbread.
 This cornbread is dense and moist and lightly sweetened.
 Perfect for breakfast or as a side for your favorite chili.

-The Difference Between Cornmeal And Masa Harina
+The Difference Between Cornmeal and Masa Harina

-This is why I choose traditionally prepared masa harina cornmeal over conventional cornmeal, polenta or corn flour.
+This is why I choose traditionally prepared masa harina cornmeal over conventional cornmeal, polenta, or corn flour.

 Other Recipes To Try That Use Masa Harina

-Why To Use Sprouted Whole Wheat Flour
+Why Use Sprouted Whole Wheat Flour?

-Preheat your oven to 350°.
+- Preheat your oven to 350°F.

-Butter a 9x13 baking dish.
+- Butter a 9 by 13-inch baking dish.

-In a large bowl mix the dry ingredients well with a whisk.
+- In a large bowl mix the dry ingredients well with a whisk.

-In a separate bowl blend the wet ingredients well.
+- In a separate bowl blend the wet ingredients well.

-Cool the cornbread completely before serving.
+- Cool the cornbread completely before serving.